 Getting Started with Blazor Chart Component in Blazor WASM App

-This section briefly explains about how to include Blazor Charts component in your Blazor WebAssembly (WASM) App using Visual Studio.
+This section briefly explains about how to include Blazor Charts component in your Blazor WebAssembly (WASM) App using Visual Studio, Visual Studio Code and .NET CLI.

 Prerequisites